38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 Çiğ köfte are spicy balls made with bulgur, onion, pepper and tomato pastes, spices and herbs – all kneaded together and cooked.
 It’s sold from takeaway places in a lettuce leaf.
-Try this Turkish-style steak tartar which is made from fat-free minced beef.
-Originating in the southern part of Turkey where it is most popular, it has a lot of history behind it.
-You can also opt for a vegetarian version dish which might be available at only a few places in Turkey.
+Try this Turkish-style steak tartar, which is made from fat-free minced beef.
+Originating in the southern part of Turke,y where it is most popular, it has a lot of history behind it.
+You can also opt for a vegetarian version of the dish, which might be available only in a few places in Turkey.

 13. Pilav (Pilaf): Turkish Pulao